-- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC".
+• This allows almost any application to be used on the "DMZ PC".

+- The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must enter the IP address of the PC to be used as the "DMZ PC".

-The "DMZ PC" is effectively outside the Firewall, making it more vulnerable to attacks.
-For this reason, you should only enable the DMZ feature when required.
+The "DMZ PC" is effectively outside the F ewall, making it more vulnerable to attacks.
+For this eason, you should only enable the DMZ feature when required.